jimmyn/aws-elasticsearch-model/README.md

 });
 ```

-When you sync your data with DynamoDB `DynamoDBStreamEvent` event provides `Keys` object that will contain a composit hash key of your item.
+When you sync your data with DynamoDB `DynamoDBStreamEvent` event provides `Keys` object that will contain a composite hash key of your item.
 For example if you have `hashKey: 'userId', rangeKey: 'createdAt'` by default only `userId` filed will be selected as `id` (if it is specified in config).

 This behaviour can be customized: